‘We could be dead if it wasn’t for Luanne’: Amazon driver rescues baby and parents from Colorado fire - NewsBreak

 Stanley had to stand in the delivery van with the baby to get out of the wind.

-“She (Luanne) was actually pretty calm about it, she offered to help and she got us in the van and propped us up against the side and she dropped us off at the nearest community center,” Stanley said.No reported deaths in devastating Colorado wildfire, but up to 1,000 homes destroyed
+“She (Luanne) was actually pretty calm about it, she offered to help and she got us in the van and propped us up against the side and she dropped us off at the nearest community center,” Stanley said.‘It’s a miracle’: iPad helps locate father, daughter after plane crash

 Aerial video shows that Stanley’s home is gone.
 They now have a picture of where the house used to stand.